Heath-App-Development/power-bi-eu-documentation/compliance/greet.md

 The completion percentage is simply the adjusted completion totals explained above divided by the number of required observations or audits.

+# Changelog

+## 7/1/2020

+* Verified completion percentage measure
+* Minor labeling changes in tooltips
+* Removed observations and audits not done on Field Techs from the results

+## 6/30/2020

+* Initial release